-The Partnership supports a reuse for the U.S. Environmental Protection Administration (EPA) Superfund site at the intersection of Martin Luther King, Jr. Parkway and Fleur Drive, directly south of the Central Business District and known locally as the Dico Site.
-This dilapidated and underutilized site, largely vacant for 25 years, is being proposed for civic and recreational programming that will provide broad public benefit and serve as a source of public pride.
-It will also be compatible with recommendations supported by EPA in its 2007 report on the Dico Site and serve as a demonstration site for the State of lowa.
+The Partnership supports a reuse for the EPA Superfund site at the intersection of Martin Luther King, Jr. Parkway and Fleur Drive, directly south of Downtown DSM and known locally as the Dico Site.
+This dilapidated and underutilized site is being proposed for civic and recreational use by the City of Des Moines and the Des Moines Public School District that will provide a broad public benefit and serve as a source of public pride.
+The re-use will be compatible with recommendations supported by EPA in its 2007 report on the Dico Site and serve as a demonstration site for the State of Iowa.

-The vision for the reuse of the Dico Site will complement and enhance a significant private and public sector investment on 250 acres adjacent to the Dico Site slated for a mixed-use urban village, and offer broad benefit to the citizenry served.
+The vision for the reuse of the Dico Site will complement and enhance a significant private and public-sector investment on 250 acres adjacent to the Dico Site slated for a mixed-use urban village and will offer broad benefit to the citizenry served.
 It would also allow the full realization of successful reuse of a Superfund site, while continuing to protect human health and the environment.

-Recent cost estimates to prepare the site for redevelopment were significantly beyond any reasonable economic feasibility, placing both the reuse of the Dico Site and the adjoining private mixed-use investment in jeopardy.
-Continued facilitation of a solution with EPA and the site owner is a priority for The Partnership.
+Cost estimates to prepare the site for redevelopment are significantly beyond any reasonable economic feasibility, placing both the reuse of the Dico Site and the adjoining private mixed-use investment in jeopardy.
+Facilitation of a solution with the EPA, City, school district and the site owner is a priority for The Partnership in 2018.